sdkbox-doc/en/src/sdkboxplay/v3-cpp/api-reference.md

 If the call is successful, this method may invoke two different methods:
   + <code>onIncrementalAchievementStep</code> if the achievement is not unlocked.
   + <code>onIncrementalAchievementUnlocked</code> the first time it's been newly unlocked.
 On Android, the achievement is set to a fixed number of incremental steps.
-On iOS, the achievement is set as a percentage value (0..100).
+On iOS, the achievment is set as a percentage value (0..100).
 In either case, the `increment` value will be added to the current achievement's value.